Archie Thompson: Goalscoring world record

 Thompson's 13 goals broke the previous record of 7 goals, which was jointly held by another Australian, Gary Cole, who scored seven goals against Fiji in the 1982 World Cup qualification on 14 August 1981, and Iranian Karim Bagheri, who also scored seven goals against Maldives in the 1998 World Cup qualification on 2 June 1997.
 Some sources mentioned that the previous record was 10 goals, which was achieved by Denmark's Sophus "Krølben" Nielsen in a 17–1 win against France at the 1908 Olympics and Germany's Gottfried Fuchs in a 16–0 win against Russia at the 1912 Olympics.
-These matches, although fully recognized by FIFA, were played by amateur players.
-Thompson also equaled the world record for most goals scored in a recognized senior match, set in 1885 when John Petrie scored 13 goals in Arbroath's 36–0 win over Bon Accord in a Scottish Cup tournament.
+These matches, although fully recognised by FIFA, were played by amateur players.
+Thompson also equaled the world record for most goals scored in a recognised senior match, set in 1885 when John Petrie scored 13 goals in Arbroath's 36–0 win over Bon Accord in a Scottish Cup tournament.

 Personal life

-Thompson was born in Ōtorohanga to a New Zealand father of Māori descent and Papua New Guinean mother.
+Thompson was born in Ōtorohanga to a New Zealand father of Māori descent and а Papua New Guinean mother.
 He has three brothers and two sisters.
 He has two children, Isabella and Axel, and bears one tattoo on each of his inner forearms of his children's names.

 Archie was the official ambassador for FIFA 08 in Australia and New Zealand.

 Thompson is a fan of the Melbourne Football Club in the Australian Football League.

 In October 2010, his book What Doesn't Kill You Makes You Stronger was released by Melbourne University Publishing.

+Thompson is currently a pundit for Paramount and Network 10's coverage of the A-League and a panellist on A-League review show A-Leagues Download.